Hybrid Quantum Generative Adversarial Networks for Molecular Simulation and Drug Discovery: Methodology Experimental Setup

 \subsubsection{SA (Synthetic Accessibility) Score}

-Tells us whether or not a drug can be easily manufactured in the pharmaceutical industry \cite{SA}.
-SA scores range between 1 and 10.
-A score of 1 indicates that the drug is simple to prepare, while a score of 10 indicates that the drug is extremely difficult to prepare.
-The SA score is determined by two factors: fragment contributions and the complexity penalty.
-The analysis of 1 million representative molecules from PubChem is used to calculate fragment contributions.
-The presence of non-standard structural features, such as large rings or non-standard ring fusions, is penalised by the complexity penalty.
+This metric displays if a drug is feasible enough to be manufactured in the pharmaceutical industry \cite{article29}.
+The SA scores lies in the range of 1 to 10, where 1 shows the drug being easy to prepare, and 10 shows the drug being challenging to manufacture.
+Complexity penalty and fragment contributions decide the SA score.
+In order to compute the fragment contributions, an analysis of about a million representative molecules taken from PubChem \cite{pubchem}, is used.